jborean93/PowerShell-ctypes/docs/en-US/about_CtypesStruct.md

 $kernel32.CloseHandle($pi.Thread)
 ```

+Two major things to point out here

-_Note: Windows PowerShell 5.1 cannot reference an enum defined in PowerShell using the `enum` syntax.
-Using the `[int]` type instead in the method definition for those versions and make sure to pass in an integer value when calling the function._
+* Windows PowerShell 5.1 cannot reference an enum defined in PowerShell using the `enum` syntax
+* PowerShell 6+ copies the PowerShell enum when declared into the struct assembly

+A consequence of the second point is that when you declare a field with an enum defined in PowerShell in a `ctypes_struct`, the enum will now persist globally rather than be collected when it goes out of scope.